Remarketing — what it is, how it works, benefits, and more.

 This strategy allows you to make more aggressive bids and create fine-tuned ad content for users who already demonstrated interest in your brand.
 Instead of spending more advertising dollars on first-time users to your site, RSLA bids a higher amount on this list of past visitors with the goal of winning more bids and increasing conversions.

-Video remarketing is a strategy that serves ads to users who previously interacted with your company’s video content, whether that’s on your website, app, or a platform like YouTube.
+Video remarketing is a strategy that serves ads to users who previously interacted with your company’s video content.
+Video remarketing ads can be served on your website, app, or a platform like YouTube.
 This form of remarketing includes displaying ads on YouTube videos, presenting ads before a video starts (pre-roll ads), or showing ads in the margins under “suggested videos.”

 Email remarketing targets ads toward users who opened or interacted with your company’s emails.
 This could include serving display ads to people who opened a specific email campaign, abandoned their shopping cart, or engaged with a certain link within an email.